fermarsan/aixt/docs/API.md

 ```v
 x = adc_read(channel)
 ```
-- `channel` is an identifing number of the ADC input
+- `channel` is an identifying number of the ADC input
 ## Pulse Width Modulation (PWM outputs)

-The syntax for all the PWM functions is: `pwmx_function_name()`, being `x` the identifing number in case of multiple PWM outputs.
-You can ommit the `x` for refering to the first PWM output or in the case of having only one.
+The syntax for all the PWM functions is: `pwmx_function_name()`, being `x` the identifying number in case of multiple PWM outputs.
+You can omit the `x` for referring to the first PWM output or in the case of having only one.

 ### PWM setup
 ```v